top of page

 Build a movement to mobilize women, as well as men, from all over the world to build a society that will guarantee women’s rights and ensure our meaningful participation and development as equals;

-Build a movement that will move forward the peoples’ struggle for national and social liberation and the full emancipation of women, and that will guarantee a life without exploitation and exploitation, one that is protective of the world's natural resources and the environment.
+Build a movement that will move forward the peoples’ struggle for national and social liberation and the full emancipation of women, by guaranteeing a life without exploitation and oppression, and protecting the world's natural resources and the environment.

 Article I